 Skip to main content

 For children undergoing treatment for cancer and blood disorders, routine procedures may induce anxiety and add discomfort to their hospital visit.
-To help with your child’s coping and pain management, the Center for Cancer and Blood Disorders has a Music Therapy Program specifically designed to target patients’ physical and emotional wellbeing.
+To help with your child’s coping and pain management, the Cancer and Blood Disorders Center has a Music Therapy Program specifically designed to target patients’ physical and emotional wellbeing.

 A Collaborative Approach